 As we have established, your home and, in particular, your entryway should be the main focal point.
 In turn, this means that garages should not dominate the façade or compete for attention.
-Ensure your garage does not contribute to more than 60% of your lot width so that it does not distract from your home.

 4C.
 DESIGNING ON A CORNER

 Whilst corner lots can offer more yard space and more natural light, they are also an excellent opportunity for clever and creative design.
 Having two street frontages means a more extensive canvas space and more of your home on display.
 To address both frontages, speak to your builder about an appropriate corner treatment.